brunokim/neows-consumer/README.md

 2. Each thread take one task at a time.
 In case of failure, the task is inserted back in the queue.
    * Each task has a retry count, that is incremented before reinsertion in case of an unexpected exception.
    * Throttling failures don't count for retries.
+3. If a task is retried too many times (currently, 3), it is discarded to a dead-letter queue.
+This queue is dumped at the end of the ingestion
+   * I expect that all queries have similar costs (although some weeks have more NEOs flying by, perhaps?), so if a task fail 3 times, it's likely that plenty of others are failing often as well.

 ## Container